What are nutrients?

 How to include taurine in a cat or dog’s diet

 We know that the quality, as well as the quantity, of a cat or dog’s dietary protein may play a role in preventing taurine deficiency and other health concerns, so Royal Canin uses highly digestible proteins.
 This helps your pet to absorb as many nutrients as possible from their food.
-To find out more about Royal Canin diets, brows our ranges or speak to a pet care professional.
+To find out more about Royal Canin diets, browse our ranges or speak to a pet care professional.